Samurai Shodown V Special: Release

-on April 18, 2019 through ACA NeoGeo series.

 Samurai Shodown V Perfect featured a non-canon storyline that would tie in with Samurai Shodown VI, a dream match.
 Like the uncensored V Special, V Perfect retained the Zetsumei Ougis but removed the resulting body dismemberment and mutilations.
 Samurai Shodown V Perfect for arcades on exA-Arcadia restored the original Zetsumei Ougis resulting in body dismemberment and mutilations.
 It also has a brand new English localization and new art from Samurai Shodown III artist, Shiroh Ohno.